DUI Attorneys in New Jersey

 - A maximum of 30 days in prison.

-You'll face stiffer penalties if your BAC is over 0.10% and/or you have prior DUI convictions.
+You'll face stiffer penalties if your BAC is over 0.10% or 0.15% and/or you have prior DUI convictions.

 For more information, visit our DUI & DWI in New Jersey page.